Michał Jankowski: Family escape to Korea

 Yuri's son Valery (28 May 1911 - 17 April 2010), became a sharpshooter and writer of note.
 He was nicknamed "nenuni sonja" (grand-son of four-eyes).
 While in Korea, the Japanese who knew of his hunting prowess showed him a photograph and offered a 10000 yen bounty for hunting a rebel who lived in the forests.
 Being sympathetic to the local Koreans, he declined to take it up and many years later he realized that the Japanese target had been none other than Kim Il Sung.
 Valery was also arrested and sent to the Gulags in 1946 but he survived and was released in 1955 after Stalin's death after which he went to live in Magadan.
 His wife and son had escaped to southern Korea and then emigrated to Canada.
 He became a writer and wrote several novels and a biographical account of the family in From the crusades to Gulag and beyond (2007).
 Yuri's daughters Victoria and Muza moved to the United States of America and Chile.
 Victoria, noted for wearing earrings made from tiger claws, published a book of her poems.
 Yuri's son Arseny (1914–1978) escaped to southern Korea and because he knew Korean, Japanese, Russian and English, he was recruited by the Americans and became a CIA operative who went by the name of Andy Brown.
 As many of his agents got caught and executed in Korea, he was suspected to be a mole and dismissed.

 Legacy

 A statue to Michał Jankowski made by O.S.
 Kulesh was unveiled on September 15, 1991 in the village of Bezverkhovo, Primorsky Krai.
 Numerous species are named after the Jankowskis including Emberiza jankowksii described by the Polish ornithologist Taczanowski, Cygnus columbianus jankowskyi described by Russian ornithologist Alpheraky, and Pica pica jankowksi described by Boris Stegmann.
 Jankowski senior sent many of his lepidoptera to Charles Oberthür.
 Insects carrying the family name include Xanthocosmia jankowksi, Spilosoma jankowksi, Marumba jankowksii, and Carabus jankowksii.
 There are also plants like Alpinia jankowski.
-A moth Olene olga is named after his second wife.
+A moth Olene olga is named after his second wife Olga Lukinichna Yankovskaya.
 A large number of insects were also collected by the oldest son Alexander between 1937 and 1940 and many are in the Smithsonian Institution collections.
 A cranefly Prionolabis yankovskyana was named after him by C.P.
 Alexander.